MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/iCoBen7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this next step, I verified that the User "John Doe" reflected under admins, then I proceed to right-clicking on the name and selected "Properties".
+In this next step, I verified that the User "John Doe" reflected under admins, then I proceeded to right-click on the name and select "Properties".
 Under properties, I navigated to "Member of", and then selected "Add", this step enables you to add the user to a group list.
 I looked up and added, "domain admins", this role allows any member to make changes to the domain controller.
 Once I verified that Domain Admins appeared, I clicked on "Apply" to apply the change and then "OK".
 </p>
 <br />